freeletics/khonshu/navigator/README.md

 ```

 These methods can be called from anywhere and it's safe to hold an instance of the
-`NavEventNavigator` in places where it's survives configuration changes.
+`NavEventNavigator` in places where it survives configuration changes.

 For the navigation to actually be executed call `handleNavigation(this, navigator)` from your one of
 the Fragment lifecycle methods or `NavigationSetup(navigator)` from a composable function.